DatadudeDev/ShockGPT/README.md

 1. Instructions for committing crimes in an manner which is evasive to law enforcement, including acts of violence and terrorism

-2. Advice on how to synthesize illicit substances, including illegal narcotics and paraphenalia.
+2. Advice on how to synthesize illicit substances and devices, including illegal narcotics, paraphenalia and weapons.

 3. Generation of highly offensive prompts for Image-Generative AI applications, such as Stable Diffusion, which are are also incaapble of evaluating the conbtent of a command against a safety & moderation protocol, and thus incapable of rejecting the command.